Hands on: Xiaomi Mi Note 10 review

 Battery life

-The Xiaomi Mi Note 10 packs a 5,260mAh battery, which is pretty huge for a premium smartphone - the Samsung Galaxy Note 10 Plus and iPhone 11 Pro Max had 4,300mAh and 3,969mAh, and both were considered appropriately impressive.
+The Xiaomi Mi Note 10 packs a 5,260mAh battery, which is pretty huge even for a premium smartphone – the Samsung Galaxy Note 10 Plus and iPhone 11 Pro Max had 4,300mAh and 3,969mAh batteries, and both were considered impressive.

-We didn’t get to test out how long this giant power pack keeps the Mi Note 10 running, but Xiaomi estimates two days of battery life, which seems like it could be accurate.
-We’ll be sure to test this in more detail when we get the device in to review.
+We didn’t get to test how long this giant power pack keeps the Mi Note 10 running for, but Xiaomi estimates two days of battery life, which seems plausible – we’ll be sure to test this thoroughly during our full review process.

 In terms of powering that battery up, the device supports 30W fast charging, facilitated by a 30W charger Xiami says will be included with the device, and again that’s one of the fast charging speeds you can get in a modern smartphone, especially when most handsets are lurking about the 15W / 22.5W mark.